TheCityCrafter/UntisBot/README.md

 ## Common Errors:
-1. bad credentials- > Wrong Username or Password
+1. bad credentials -> Wrong Username or Password
 2. list index out of range -> Class not found
 3. no right for timetable -> Your user doesn't have access to the class
 4. Request ID was not the same one as returned. -> Internal School Name is wrong